Qazalin/tinygrad/extra/remu/README.md

 ### DEBUG output

-Remu runs each thread one at a time, in a nested for loop, see lib.rs.
+Remu runs each thread one at a time in a nested for loop, see lib.rs.
 The DEBUG output prints information about the current thread.

 There are 3 sections to the DEBUG output